-As of December 31, 2017, we had federal and state net operating loss carryforwards of \$129.6 million and \$125.8 million, respectively, which begin to expire in 2029 and 2030, respectively.
-As of December 31, 2017, we had federal and state research and development tax credit carryforwards of \$2.0 million and \$1.2 million, respectively, which begin to expire in 2025.
+As of December 31, 2018, we had federal net operating loss carryforwards of \$157.6 million, of which \$2.5 million will, if not utilized, begin to expire in 2029.
+As of December 31, 2018, we had state net operating carryforwards of \$153.1 million, which will, if not utilized, begin to expire in 2030.
+Our federal and state research and development tax credit carryforwards of \$2.4 million and \$1.5 million, respectively, will, if not utilized, begin to expire in 2025.
 These net operating loss and tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-Under the newly enacted federal income tax law, federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
-It is uncertain how various states will respond to the newly enacted federal tax law.
+Under the newly enacted federal income tax law, federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such carryforwards is limited to 80% of our taxable income in the year in which such carryforwards are used.